Divorce Attorneys in Franklin

 Divorce doesn’t have to be a battle.
 Mediation allows a divorcing couple to talk about issues and reach important agreements without having the stress of a judge deciding their future.
 Often, it is a more comfortable, less costly, and more productive approach to your legal matter.

 In Tennessee, mediation is required in almost all divorce cases before trial unless the court allows the parties to waive mediation.
-Our divorce lawyers are experienced and have settled many cases in mediation.
+Our family lawyers are experienced and have settled many cases in mediation.
 They will select a mediator that is right for your case, prepare you for mediation, and participate in mediation with you.

 Similarly, the collaborative divorce process focuses on you and your family as individuals.
 It involves a team of financial professionals, legal professionals, and mental health professionals who develop practical solutions to the terms of your divorce agreement.